ourovoros-io/dyno/README.md

   -t, --target <TARGET>
           A path to a target folder or file to compile -f, --forc-path <FORC_PATH>
-          The path to the forc binary compiled with --features profiler -o, --output-folder <OUTPUT_FOLDER>
+          The path to the forc binary
+  -o, --output-folder <OUTPUT_FOLDER>
           [default: ./benchmarks]
   -p, --print-output